-If you’d only understand dear, nobody wants you anywhere So why you…” I saw a shadow on the ground of someone standing above me.
-I looked up.
+If you’d only understand dear, nobody wants you anywhere

-Golnaz stood up and rubbed her hands on her thighs.
+Omideh stood up and rubbed her hands on her thighs.
 “What was that song?”

-“It’s not a good idea to sing American songs here –it might get you in trouble.”
+“It’s not a good idea to sing those kinds of songs–it might get you in trouble.”

 I stood up.
 “Trouble?”